Correia-jpv/fucking-awesome-chrome-devtools/readme.md

   - [headless-devtools](https://github.com/cowchimp/headless-devtools) - Puppeteer plugin to get CSS Coverage or JS Heap snapshot.
   - [PuPHPeteer](https://github.com/rialto-php/puphpeteer) - PHP-bridge to control Puppeteer using PHP.
 - [Playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API.
-- [Rod](https://github.com/go-rod/rod) - A Devtools driver for web automation and scraping.
 - [Taiko](https://github.com/getgauge/taiko/) - A Node.js module to automate the Chrome/Chromium using DevTools protocol.
 - Also all `Protocol Driver Libraries` below